 As smart as a hub

-Without getting into the technical details, due to ReX, security systems’ radio coverage area can be extended up to 16 km².
-Range extender can be placed at a distance of up to 1,800 meters from the hub, providing stable two-way communication with detectors, sirens, power supply control devices, keyboards and key fobs that are assigned to its network.
+Without getting into the technical details, several ReX extend security systems’ radio coverage area up to 45 km².
+At the same time transmission alarm signal to the hub takes no longer than 0.3 seconds.
+Range extender can be placed at a distance of up to 1,800 meters from the hub (Rex is compatible with all Ajax hubs), providing stable two-way communication with detectors, sirens, power supply control devices, keyboards and key fobs that are assigned to its network.

 With its design and hardware, ReX is very much like Hub, but without the Ethernet and GSM modules—they are unnecessary for a range extender working within the Ajax network.
 In the standard operation mode, the device is powered from the electrical grid of the premises, and in the event of a power outage, it is powered by the built-in backup battery.
 ReX boasts an outstanding battery life of up to 35 hours.